Resilience Conference 2025 | Full Agenda

 Launch at Resilience Conference Startup Showcase

 Launch is the premier startup showcase for early-stage defence and security startups to debut their groundbreaking technologies.
-Five companies will showcase their technology on stage, then demo during the following networking break.
+Three companies will showcase their technology on stage, then demo during the following networking break.

 Hosted by Matt Burns, Resilience Media